jbms/sphinx-immaterial/docs/keys.rst

 It simply adds a role to invoke inline usage of keyboard keys with custom CSS provided by the sphinx-immaterial theme.

-.. success:: CSS is not included with this extension
+.. si-success:: CSS is not included with this extension
     :collapsible:

     To add CSS to a theme that does not support this extension, try using: